 What are the benefits of flexible spaces?

-Other than providing you with everything you need for conducting your business, a flex space also provides companies with additional benefits that are ideal for these changing times.
+Flexible work solutions are the future.
+One of the advantages of a flex office space is that it provides you with everything you need for conducting your business.
+What a flex space also does is that it also provides companies with additional benefits that are ideal for these changing times.

 Conventional lease VS. Flexible office